Extension Logo

 Research at the University of Minnesota as well as other universities has identified soil conditions where a response to zinc fertilizers is expected.
 These conditions are:

-• Soil Texture: In Minnesota, crop response to fertilizer-zinc takes place mostly on fine-textured soils.
-Recent studies indicate a response to zinc can occur when high yielding crops are grown on sandy soils with low organic matter content.
+In Minnesota, crop response to fertilizer zinc happens mostly on fine-textured soils.
+Recent studies indicate a response to zinc can occur when high-yielding crops are grown on sandy soils with low organic matter content.
 However, the measured response to zinc fertilization in these situations has been small and has not occurred every year.
-Soil tests for zinc are recommended to determine if zinc is needed in a fertilizer program.

-• Phosphorus Level: There is a known relationship between phosphorus and zinc in the soil.
+There is a known relationship between phosphorus and zinc in the soil.
 Previous studies in Minnesota have shown excessive application of phosphate fertilizers caused zinc deficiency in corn, which resulted in reduced grain yield.
 This yield reduction occurred mainly in calcareous soil with high pH (pH > 8.3) and low soil test phosphorus and zinc.
-A phosphorus-induced zinc deficiency is a concern and may occur only if very high rates of phosphate fertilizer (more than 200 lb P2O5/acre) are used and the soil test for zinc is in the range between Low and Very Low.

 Crops that respond to zinc

-Apple, dry edible beans, corn, onion, snap bean, sweet corn Grape, lettuce, potato, soybean, tomato Alfalfa, asparagus, barley, canola, carrot, clovers, grass pasture, oat, peas, rye, sugar beet, sunflower, wheat
+• Small response to zinc: alfalfa, asparagus, barley, canola, carrot, clovers, grass pasture, oat, peas, rye, sugar beet, sunflower, wheat

 Deficiency symptoms

 Zinc deficiency in soybean is not common in Minnesota.
-Symptoms of zinc deficiency in soybean include interveinal mottling or chlorosis (Figure 3) similar to symptoms in dry edible beans.
+Symptoms of zinc deficiency in soybean include interveinal mottling or chlorosis similar to symptoms in dry edible beans.
 Zinc deficiency should not be confused with iron deficiency chlorosis which is more common in soybean in Minnesota.

 For both corn and edible beans, suspected zinc deficiency symptoms should be confirmed with plant tissue analysis.

-Phosphorus-induced zinc deficiency might be a concern when high rates of manure are applied to crop land.
+Phosphorus-induced zinc deficiency might be a concern when high rates of manure are applied to cropland.
 The manure, however, also contains zinc that can be used for crop growth.
 Therefore, phosphorus supplied from manure should not create a zinc deficiency for crop production in Minnesota.

-Predicting the need for tissue and soil tests for zinc
+Tissue and soil tests for zinc

 The need for zinc in a fertilizer program can be determined through soil tests and plant analyses.
 Plant analyses can confirm a suspected zinc deficiency during the growing season.
-However, plant analysis should be used in combination with soil tests before arriving at firm recommendations for using zinc in a fertilizer program.
+However, plant analysis should be used with soil tests before arriving at firm recommendations for using zinc in a fertilizer program.

-A guide to sufficient levels of zinc in the tissue of several important agronomic and horticultural crops grown in Minnesota is provided in Table 2.
 Tissue zinc concentration varies between growth stages.
-It is important that crops be sampled at the growth stage listed if interpretation of plant analysis information is to be accurate.
+Crops must be sampled at the growth stage listed if the interpretation of plant analysis information is to be accurate.

 Crop Plant part Time Sufficiency range (ppm)